 The truth is that Marshall did believe - like any sensible scientist - in the importance of 'abstract theory'.
-But he repeatedly argued against its separation from facts, induction or history.
+But he repeatedly argued against its separation from empirical induction or history.
 In his Principles and elsewhere Marshall (1949, pp. 24, 32) argued that: 'Induction and deduction are both needed for scientific thought as the left foot and the right foot are both needed for walking' and 'the economist must be greedy of facts; but the facts by themselves teach us nothing'.
 In his letters and elsewhere, Marshall repeated warned of the dangers not only of atheoretical empiricism, but also of treating theory as an end in itself (Whitaker 1996, vol. 2, pp. 256, 280, 393).

-In their attempt to convict Marshall as a major villain in their story, the Cambridge economist's close and declared affinities with the historical school are mostly ignored (Hodgson 2005).
+In their attempt to convict him as a major villain in their story, Marshall's close and declared affinities with the historical school are mostly ignored (Hodgson 2005).
 And one piece of affirmative evidence in this regard is so shocking to the authors' negative preconceptions of Marshall that it has to be presented with an exclamation mark (Milonakis and Fine 2009, p.
-138).
+138), as if to indicate its absurdity.
+In fact, there are many places where Marshall declares his sympathy with the German historical school.